What are they?

 Keratoprostheses are "artificial corneas" that help restore vision in situations where the cornea and the eye surface are so affected that a cornea transplant would not be viable.
 The idea is as simple as making a window in the wall of a house in order to see through it.

-One of the most commonly used keratoprostheses is the Boston keratoprosthesis (B-Kpro), with more than 15,000 units implanted throughout the world.
+One of the most commonly used keratoprostheses is the Boston keratoprosthesis (B-Kpro).
+More than 15,000 units have been implanted throughout the world.
 Our Centre has more than 40 years' experience in different keratoprostheses; in the case of B-Kpro we have been successfully performing these procedures more than 10 years.